How auto sign in/out works

 Your OnLocation Mobile auto sign in/out settings are automatically set to your location’s default.
 If you want to change them:

-3. Tap a location to manage settings.
-If the location shows Unavailable, the location's OnLocation Administrator has disabled auto sign-in/out.
+- Tap a location to manage settings.
+If the location shows Unavailable, the OnLocation Administrator for that location has disabled auto sign-in/out.

 Each location has its own auto sign-in/out settings.
 You will need to make changes to these settings for each location individually.